sajya/sajya.github.io/source/docs/requests.md

 ## Notification

-A Notification is a Request object without an "id" member.
+A Notification is a request object without an `id` member.
 This means that the client is not interested in the response and the server will not send it.

 > Note.
-In a group request, if there is at least one request that does not have the id property, then the whole group is considered as a notification one.
+In a batch request, if there is at least one request that does not have the id property, then the whole group is considered as a notification one.